alicepetrov/semigroups4planning/README.md

 # semigroups4planning

-The following library converts classical planning domains and problems into semigroups, and then runs GAP functions to analyze them
+The following library converts classical planning domains and problems into semigroups, and then runs GAP functions to analyze them.
+For best results, run from the provided Docker container.

+## Installation

+Navigate to root directory and run:
+> pip install -r requirements.txt
+> pip install .

 ## CLI Tool Usage